bjoernkjoshanssen/protein/README.md

 # protein
 Lean and Python code for "Nonmonotonicity of the value function in HP protein folding models"

-- MonoPred (introduce the idea of a monotone predicate together with an additional predicate at the leaves, for use in backtracking)
+- MonoPred (introduce the idea of a monotone predicate `P` together with an additional predicate `Q` at the leaves, for use in backtracking)
-  * BacktrackingVerification
+  * BacktrackingVerification (verifying that computations using `by decide` do in fact count the number of words where `P ∧ Q` hold)
-    - StecherConjecture_SpringBreak2024
+    - StecherConjecture_SpringBreak2024 (introduce protein folding basics and use backtracking to calculate folding scores)
       * StecherConjecture-GroupComputations (some not-very-important calculations)
       * StecherConjectureF  (using `Fin l → β` types instead of `Vector β l`)
         - StecherConjecture-pathF (using infinity to define path)